laithstrieghermsc/Unit1Task1/Striegher_Project1Part1.md

 import logic
 i = logic.logic()
 ```
 A test run is below.
-Note that strings found in between two `~` represents user input and as such `~` is not an aspect of the input or output
+Note that strings found in between two `~` represents user input and as such `~` is not an aspect of the input or output.

 ```text
 "python.exe" "C:\<Working Directory>\run.py"
 ----------